 For more information, please speak to your intermediary or financial adviser if you have one, or find out more about the services they offer if you don't.

 The value of investments can fall as well as rise, and you might get back less than you invest.

 Although there is no fixed term, you should be prepared to invest for at least five years, ideally longer and don’t tie yourself to a fixed end date.

 If investing in a pension plan, you won’t be able to access your money until age 55 at the earliest.

-For full details of each fund, including their objective, charges, past performance, risk rating and fund specific risks, it is important that you read the fund Key Investor Information Document (KIID) and Fund Factsheet.
-You can find these by clicking on the Browse our fund research centre button below.
+For full details of each fund, including their objective, charges, past performance and fund-specific risks, it's important that you read the Key Information Document (KID) or Key Investor Information Document (KIID) in conjunction with the fund factsheet.
+You can browse our fund research centre using the button below.